Proposal Team Structure: Research Reveals Top Roles and When to Hire

 Now that you’re ready to begin building your team, where should you start?
 Who are the members of a bid team?

-There are many responsibilities to consider as you scale your proposal team, depending on the size of your organization and market competition.
-However, there are six commonly found roles across teams.
-So, let’s meet the different members of a bid team:
+There are many team roles and responsibilities to consider as you scale, depending on the size of your organization and market competition.
+However, there are six commonly found roles across teams:

-This person leads the team and manages the production of high-quality proposal responses, meaning they are directly involved in the writing process.
-They are also a master of time management, coordination, and triaging among internal experts to ensure resources are appropriately allocated for the best possible proposals.
-Typically, they work report into your business development, sales, or marketing teams.
+The proposal manager or proposal coordinator leads the team and manages the production of high-quality proposal responses, meaning they are directly involved in the writing process.
+They’d typically serve as your review team leader and are a master of time management, coordination, and triaging among internal experts to ensure resources are appropriately allocated for the best possible proposals.
+Typically, the proposal manager or proposal coordinator reports into your business development, sales, or marketing teams.

-Contrary to popular belief, Bid Managers and Proposal Managers are two different roles.
-Although both jobs handle proposals from the pre-RFP phase to execution, Bid Managers (unlike Proposal Managers) are not actively involved in the writing/editing process.
+Contrary to popular belief, bid managers and proposal managers are two different roles.
+Although both jobs handle proposals from the pre-RFP phase to execution, a bid manager (unlike a proposal manager) is not actively involved in writing/editing.
 Instead, they focus on various activities in the bid lifecycle, like coordinating subject matter experts, organizing meetings with all the key stakeholders, and managing the bid team’s time.

 A content manager maintains and builds upon a database of sales and proposal content to improve response quality and team efficiency.
 In large companies, you may see multiple content managers responsible for maintaining specific business units of product offerings.

 The capture manager owns the end-to-end bid process and manages the sales opportunity.
-Their process actually starts before the RFP lands.
+Their job actually starts before the RFP lands.
 (Learn how capture planning helps to build a proposal pipeline.)

 Finally, graphic designers dedicated to RFPs are responsible for ensuring that the final proposal looks professional and polished.
 They’ll create and manage media collateral, images, and supporting visuals.